jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-2/_index.md

-+++
+---
+heading: "Section 2"
-title=  "Different Accounts which have been given of the Nature of Virtue" description=  "Different Philosophers have given different Accounts of the Nature of Virtue" date=  "2015-09-21" image=  "/covers/tms.jpg"
+title: "Different Accounts which have been given of the Nature of Virtue"
-# heading=  Section 2
+linkTitle: Section 2
-# image=  "/photos/idea.jpg"
-+++
+description: "Different Philosophers have given different Accounts of the Nature of Virtue"
+image: /covers/tms.jpg
+date: 2022-04-28
+---